MycoCluster

 Supporting education and awareness on the benefits of fungi and mycelium in creating resilient, sustainable systems.

-Why Join Mycocluster?
+Why Join MycoCluster?

-Mycocluster is the first dedicated platform uniting innovators, researchers, startups, corporates, and investors across the fungi and mycelium value chain to accelerate the development of sustainable, fungi-powered industries.
+MycoCluster is the first dedicated platform uniting innovators, researchers, startups, corporates, and investors across the fungi and mycelium value chain to accelerate the development of sustainable, fungi-powered industries.

-By joining Mycocluster—completely free of charge—partners unlock a wide range of strategic benefits:
+By joining MycoCluster—completely free of charge—partners unlock a wide range of strategic benefits.

-Whether you’re seeking to innovate, collaborate, scale, or lead—Mycocluster is your gateway to growth, sustainability, and global impact.
+Whether you’re seeking to innovate, collaborate, scale, or lead—MycoCluster is your gateway to growth, sustainability, and global impact.

-Industries supported
+Industries Supported

 Food & Nutrition